Aalto-Electric-Drives/motulator/docs/source/index.rst

 Acknowledgement
 ---------------

-This open-source project has been sponsored by ABB Oy.
+This project has been sponsored by ABB Oy and by the Academy of Finland *Centre of Excellence in High-Speed Electromechanical Energy Conversion Systems*.
 The example control methods included in this repository are based on published algorithms (available in textbooks and scientific articles).
 They do not present any proprietary control software.